Rochester And Upstate New York Criminal Defense Attorney

 Photo Of Attorney Adam J. Willman

-The SAFE Act is a game-changer when it comes to gun charges in New York.
-If you face gun-related charges, it is crucial to have an experienced defense lawyer defending your rights now and preserving your Second Amendment rights in the future.
+The Secure Ammunition and Firearms Enforcement (SAFE) Act is a game-changer when it comes to gun charges in New York.
+If you face gun-related charges, you need an experienced defense lawyer defending your rights now and preserving your Second Amendment rights in the future.

-At the Law Office of Adam J. Willman, we provide people in Rochester and throughout upstate New York with a fierce defense against gun-related criminal charges.
-You can rely on us to limit your exposure to jail time, fines and other consequences of a criminal conviction.
+At the Law Office of Adam J. Willman, Adam provides people in Rochester and throughout upstate New York with a fierce defense against gun-related criminal charges.
+You can rely on him to limit your exposure to jail time, fines and other consequences of a criminal conviction.

 What Is The SAFE Act?